How to trace a Massachusetts law

 Massachusetts General Laws Citations

-The Massachusetts General Laws is the official statutory code and a subject-based arrangement of the laws passed by the Massachusetts General Court of a general and permanent nature.
+The General Laws of Massachusetts is the official statutory code and a subject-based arrangement of the laws passed by the Massachusetts General Court of a general and permanent nature.

 Acts and Resolves Citations